qpeano/TIATIL00S-22-23/README.md

 # schoolprojects
-Here lies all the big projects I've done in the course "Tillämpad Programmering" the year 2022-2023
+Here lies all the big projects I've done in the course "Tillämpad Programmering" the years 2022-2023